How to Use a Net-Net Screener to Find Undervalued Stocks

 Industry Filters

 Focus on industries you understand to assess companies more effectively.
-Select sectors where you have expertise or interest, and avoid those facing systemic issues.

-Country and Market Filters
+Country Filters

 Financial Criteria